department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/day-three-strategy-doc.md

 - 10-15 minute off-camera break

-## Strategy Meeting Part IV: Demo Pull Request Creation in Github
+## Strategy Workshop Part IV: Demo Pull Request Creation in Github

 **1 hour:** VSP team will demonstrate how to create and manage pull requests in Github